mindstorm8191/settlerswarlords/notes/futureprocesses.md

 ### Mining

-1. How do you mind without a pickaxe?
+1. How do you mine without a pickaxe?
 The secret is Thermal Shock.
 2. Players will clear out an area of rock they wish to mine into.
 3. They'll then set up a fire, and let it run for a while, allowing the Rock to get really hot.
 4. Once the Rock is hot enough, they'll douse the for with lots of water (let's say 5 buckets).